mit-ll-responsible-ai/hydra-zen/docs/source/how_to/configure_hydra.rst

 Take note that, because we must replace the current Hydra configuration in Hydra's `ConfigStore`, we must set the flag `overwrite_ok=True` in :func:`~hydra_zen.ZenStore.add_to_hydra_store`.

-Let's confirm that we have successfully changed Hydra's default configuration:
+Let's confirm that we have successfully changed Hydra's configuration.
+By default, our app's working dir should be job's the time-stamped output directory.

 .. code-block:: console
    :caption: Running our application using the default config.

+   $ pwd
+   foo/

    $ python my_app.py
-   working dir: root/outputs/2023-01-20/17-48-19
+   working dir: foo/outputs/2023-01-20/17-48-19

    $ python my_app.py hydra.job.chdir=False
-   working dir: root
+   working dir: foo

 Footnotes